How to Generate an Excel File on Razor Pages

 Introduction

 Razor Pages are a new way to build web pages.
-With Razor Page, the source code that renders the web page is built in C# instead of being generated by a server-side page.
-Razor Pages are an attempt to make web pages more dynamic, along with the basic functionalities that we see with traditional ASP.NET Web Pages (.ASPX file extension).
-This is done by using Razor syntax and some properties.
+With Razor Pages, the source code that renders the web page is built in C# instead of being generated by a server-side page.

-Excel files are difficult to create programmatically.
-Some programming languages help generate, import and export Excel data (with or without data formulas) but can't handle many of the complicated features or file functions in Excel input file, such as font colors, formatting, etc. There are multiple libraries or free tool to generate or export Excel in ASP.NET Core, like POI Java project NPOI package (which can also be used with PowerPoint files) and Office Interop.
-I personally choose to use a feature-rich library that is very simple, easy-to-use, and that doesn't require Microsoft Office.
+To work with Excel files efficiently, the IronXL library is recommended over other libraries such as the POI Java project NPOI package (which can also be used with PowerPoint files) and Office Interop.
+It provides a feature-rich library that is simple, easy-to-use, and doesn't require Microsoft Office.
 This library should also support multiple versions of .NET.

-In this article, I'll teach you the very easy method using the IronXL C# library for generating and exporting Excel spreadsheets with dummy data and row headers in Razor Pages (Page model).
+This article will demonstrate how to use the IronXL C# library to generate and export Excel spreadsheets with dummy data and row headers in Razor Pages (Page model).

 IronXL: C# Excel Library

 IronXL is a C# Excel library that provides methods and functions for operating on large data sets.
 It makes use of parallel processing to obtain more computing power.
-It doesn't require Microsoft Office to be installed.
 It's easy for programmers to use because it doesn't require any knowledge about how the process works behind the scenes.
 It supports XLS as well as XLSX files.

-We can import and export Excel files using IronXL.
-We can also use IronXL for creating Excel formulas and office documents.
+The IronXL also supports importing and exporting Excel files, as well as creating Excel formulas and office documents.
 It is the perfect solution for those who don't want to install Microsoft Office on their machines.

-Let's see how we can use IronXL in Razor pages to import and export Excel files.
+Let's see how to import and export Excel files in Razor Pages with IronXL.

 Generate Excel File in Razor Pages

-For creating Excel sheets in Razor Pages, we'll need to open Visual Studio, create an ASP.NET Core Web Application and install IronXL.
+For creating Excel sheets in Razor Pages, open Visual Studio, create an ASP.NET Core Web Application and install IronXL.

 Prerequisites